crisbotta/portfolio-hugo-website/content/home/experience.md

     date_start: '2009-04-01'
     date_end: '2009-09-20'
     description: |2-
-        * Analysis and feedback on user requirements.
+        * Provide analysis and feedback of user requirements.
         * Contribute to the creation of business, dissemination and communication plans.
         * Design logos and prepare presentation materials.